aayushpatel205/aayushpatel205/README.md

 👋 Hi, I’m @aayushpatel205!
 👀 I’m passionate about building web and mobile applications.

-I have strong experience in frontend development using JavaScript, React, TypeScript, Redux, and React Native (with Expo).
-I’ve also worked extensively on mobile app development with React Native.
+I have strong experience in frontend development using JavaScript, React, TypeScript, and Redux.
+I’ve also worked extensively on mobile app development with React Native ( with Expo ).

 Currently, I’m expanding my skills in backend development with Node.js, Express.js, and MongoDB to become a full-stack developer.